-8 (More) Ideas for Small Businesses
+8 (More) Ideas for Small Town Business

-10) Building Share
+2) Building Share

-11) Apartments or Rented Housing
+3) Apartments or Rented Housing

-12) Camping Site
+4) Camping Site

 A microbrewery is a small brewery that produces specialty beers that are only sold locally.
 They also typically host tours.
 Like a winery, it’s a very popular destination for weekenders, and lots of brewers also house a restaurant or sell their brews at local restaurants.
 A local brew is something that builds pride and both embodies and encourages the Buy Local spirit.

-14) Downtown Library (with a twist)
+6) Downtown Library (with a twist)

-15) Wearable Clothing Booth
+7) Wearable Clothing Booth

 Urban Research created a “virtual fitting room” called Wearable Clothing where shoppers get the best of both worlds: they can virtually “try on” clothing without the fuss of undressing and dressing repeatedly, and then purchase the clothing in store, or online.
 The booth takes a picture of the shopper and lets them use a touch screen to “try on” the clothes and see how they look.
 The picture of the shopper and the clothes are interactive, so the users can move around in the clothes.

 When a customer finds a look that they like, they are directed to the store that sells each item.
-In our case, the booth can list several local shopping areas, like downtown Abilene, and direct them there.
+In our case, the booth can list several local shopping areas, and direct them there.
 The possibilities for this product can be tailored to the specific needs of the community in which it is placed.
 Such a unique, practical, and fun idea!

-16) Rotating Pop-Up Shop
+8) Rotating Pop-Up Shop

 A pop-up shop opens for a short time and focuses on seasonal or trendy merchandise (like fireworks stands and Halloween stores).
 Take a note from the New York City pop-up Fendi shop: instead of expensive fixtures, the products are displayed in unique ways, like inside a vending machine or arcade game.
 The design is simple, flashy, and attractive.
-Merkel could utilize different vendors to showcase their items for a selected period of time by creating a rotating pop-up shop.
+Your town could utilize different vendors to showcase their items for a selected period of time by creating a rotating pop-up shop.
 This vendor would stay until their time expired, which would then bring a new vendor to take over, and so on.